lizziewilliams09/KP-Index-Analysis/README.md

 * **CSV files** - Contain processed solar event and Kp Index data.
 All CSVs are used in the analysis notebook.
 * **`kp_index_analysis.ipynb`** - The main Jupyter notebook.
 Includes:

-  * Loading and merging all datasets
+  * Loading and merging datasets
   * Cleaning and preprocessing data
   * Feature engineering (CME speed, flare counts, HSS/IPS counts, etc.)
   * Exploratory data analysis: histograms, scatterplots, bar charts, heatmaps
-  * Statistical tests: Mann-Whitney U, Pearson & Spearman correlations, regression analysis
+  * Performing statistical tests: Mann-Whitney U, Pearson & Spearman correlations, regression analysis
-  * Visualizations and insights on how solar events influence the Kp Index All graphs and analysis are already included, so you can view the results directly without rerunning the notebook.
+  * Generating visualizations and insights on how solar events influence the Kp Index

+  All graphs and analysis are already included, so you can view the results directly without rerunning the notebook.
 * **`README.md`** - This file, describing the project.

 ## Requirements